CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 #### Code Exapmle
 {% highlight javascript %}
-// Requesting payment scope from the Pi SDK: const scopes = ['payments'];
+// Requesting payment scope from the Pi App Platform SDK: const scopes = ['payments'];

 //Empty function that will log an incomplete payment if found